 If there's one thing I've learned in my 40 years around this sun is that whatever Microsoft ships as the default is the thing that will win.

-However I think both approaches are missing the bigger picture that the industry is looking past Docker and towards tools such as Nix (or Guix) as they provide reproducible developer environments whilst also providing tooling for that enables complete ownership of ones software supply chain (via source/binary substitution) and the generation of software bill of materials.
+However, I think both approaches are missing the bigger picture that the industry is looking past Docker and towards tools such as Nix (or Guix) as they provide reproducible developer environments whilst also providing tooling that enables complete ownership of ones software supply chain (via source/binary substitution) and the generation of software bill of materials.

 It's no secret that I'm a fan of nix, the build tooling stole my heart four years ago after a research detour into academia and after 19 years brewing in academia, nix is going mainstream...